Ivo-Evans/clojure-notes/notes/data-structures.collections.lists-and-vectors.md

-While both vectors and lists support `seq`, vectors also support `rseq`, which ret>urns the sequence in reverse order.
+While both vectors and lists support `seq`, vectors also support `rseq`, which returns the sequence in reverse order.